hollance/neural-engine/docs/supported-devices.md

 Devices older than 2016 (using A10 Fusion or earlier chipsets) obviously do not have a Neural Engine.

-There is currently no Apple Watch with an ANE.
+The Apple Watch Series 8 (2022) and earlier do not have an ANE.

 Intel-based Macs do not have an ANE.